MichaelCurrin/artists-portfolio/README.md

 $ make install
 ```

-For more details, optionally see these [Bundler install](https://gist.github.com/MichaelCurrin/5c8c45a86bcf53d7b49a7763c02943b1).
+For more details, optionally see this gist to [Install gems with Bundler](https://gist.github.com/MichaelCurrin/5c8c45a86bcf53d7b49a7763c02943b1).

 ## Run